tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ### MergeMap vs SwitchMap vs ConcatMap

 In RxJS, `mergeMap`, `switchMap`, and `concatMap` are operators used for transforming and flattening observables.
-Each has its own specific behavior in terms of how it handles incoming values and the resulting observable streams.
+Each has its own specific behaviour in terms of how it handles incoming values and the resulting observable streams.
 Here's a breakdown of each:

 Let's consider three almost identical pieces of code